cloudmesh/classes/docs/source/overview.rst

 * Tue 10-11am EST, typically Gregor
 * Thu 6-7pm EST, typically Gregor
-* Sun 4-6pm EST, either Jerome or Prahanth
+* Sun 4-6pm EST, either Jerome or Prashanth
-* Tue 7-8pm, either Jerome or Prahanth
+* Tue 7-8pm, either Jerome or Prashanth
-* Wed 7-8pm, either Jerome or Prahanth
+* Wed 7-8pm, either Jerome or Prashanth

 These are live sessions that will allow you to interact in group or